 - Check if there is a pet cemetery in your area

-- Bury the cat in your backyard, at least two feet deep
+- Bury the cat in your backyard, at least 2 feet deep

 Holding a funeral for your cat may also be cathartic.
-Ask friends and loved ones to attend, sharing memories of the cat’s life.
+Ask friends and loved ones to attend, sharing memories of your cat’s life.
 This way, you can ensure that you hold onto happy memories at a crushingly sad time.
-In addition, you can lean on loved ones for support.
+In addition, you can lean on loved ones around you for support.

 Create a Memorial

-When the time is right, you can donate your cat’s belongings to an animal shelter.
-This does not mean that you are purging all trace of your cat, though.
+When the time is right, you may be able to donate your cat’s belongings to an animal shelter to help others.
+This does not mean that you are purging all traces of your cat.
 Your pet may be gone, but it will never be forgotten.

 Create a memorial for your cat.
 Gather favored photos of your cat and make a scrapbook or collage.
 This can be done with family members as a communal exercise in catharsis.
-You could also create a memorial tombstone, or plant flowers or trees in your cat’s memory.
+You could also create a memorial tombstone or plant flowers or a tree in your cat’s memory.

-You could also consider counselling.
+You could also consider counseling.
 The loss of pets is taken increasingly seriously in the 21st Century.
-Many professional counsellors will discuss your feelings with you.
+Many professional counselors will be prepared to discuss your innermost feelings.

-Write your cat a letter, detailing how much you enjoyed your time together.
-The online realm also hosts many forums designed to aid and support pet bereavement.
+Write your cat a letter detailing how much you enjoyed your time together.
+The online realm also hosts many cat forums designed to aid and support during pet bereavement.

-The final key stage to overcoming a feline death is distraction.
-The loss of a cat hits hard because they spend so much time in the home.
+The loss of a cat hits hard because they spend so much time in the home with you.
 You will be used to relaxing in your home with your cat in your lap.

-While grieving for the loss of a cat, undertake a new hobby.
-Take long walks in nature.
-Volunteer at a local charity.
-Work on your backyard.
-Start a creative endeavor, like painting or writing.
-These can be great ways to process emotion.
+While grieving, undertake a new hobby.
+Take long walks in nature, volunteer at a local charity, work in your backyard, or start a creative endeavor, like painting or writing.
+These can be great ways to process your emotions.

-You need to remind yourself that there are still pleasures to be found in life.
+There are still pleasures to be found in life.
 It’s undeniable that you will feel like the world has lost its sparkle for a while.
-By undertaking activities that would not have involved your cat, you can find new passions.
+By undertaking activities that would not have involved your cat, you can find new and interesting passions.

 I Can’t Get Over the Death of My Cat

-Keep working through the techniques discussed above to manage mourning.
-Work at a pace that suits you.
-There is no, “right way” to grieve.
-Some overcome the demise of a pet faster than others.
+Keep working through the techniques we’ve discussed to manage the mourning process.
+Go at a pace that suits you.
+There is no “right way” to grieve.
+Some overcome the demise of a cat faster than others.

-It is important to consider the impact of pet bereavement on others, too.
-This includes both human and animal family members.
-While it is important to acknowledge and manage your own grief, others may need your support.
+Consider the impact of pet bereavement on others, including humans and animals.
+While it is important to acknowledge and manage your own grief, others may also need your support.

-Part of the hardest part of losing a cat suddenly is explaining the event to a young child.
+The hardest part of losing a cat suddenly is explaining the event to a young child.
 In addition, children will have their own grief journey to undertake.
-This will be enhanced by a lack of full comprehension as to what happened.
+This will be made worse due to a lack of full comprehension as to what happened.

-It is not just toddlers that will struggle with this.
+It is not just toddlers that will struggle.
 The Journal of Counselling and Development explains how hard pet bereavement can hit teenagers.
-The study claims that adolescent girls especially struggle with the emotional trauma of such an event.
+The study claims that adolescent girls especially struggle with such emotional trauma.

-It is advisable to stick to the facts in explaining sudden cat death to a child.
-Just keep things age appropriate.
+Stick to the facts in explaining sudden cat death to a child.
+Just keep things age-appropriate.
 Do not claim that the cat ran away and will come back soon.
 Explain that there was an accident or illness and the cat could not continue living.

 It is not just your human family that will notice the death of a cat.
-Other pets, especially fellow felines, will acknowledge the change in circumstances.
+Other pets, especially fellow felines, will sense the change in circumstances.
 Even if two cats did not get along, one passing may still be mourned.
-Signs that a cat is depressed include:
+Signs that a cat is feeling depressed include: